-If all you have is 2 days in Los Angeles, you are oing to be hard-pressed to see everything this popular travel destination has to offer.
-But don’t dispair!
+If all you have is 2 days in Los Angeles, you are going to be hard-pressed to see everything this popular travel destination has to offer.
+But don’t despair!
 You can still see plenty if you plan your time here carefully.

 How to Spend 2 Days in Los Angeles

-The key to fitting everything in to two days is to get your tickets in advance.
+The key to fitting everything into two days is to get your tickets in advance.
 This means buying your attraction tickets online.
-You can either do so on each individual attraction site or going through a tour company.
+You can either do so on each individual attraction site or go through a tour company.

 Day 1 in LA: Big Bus Tour of Los Angeles & Getty Museum

 One of my favorite ways of seeing a new city is with a Big Bus Tour and this is true for Los Angeles as well.
 Since you only have 2 days in LA, you are going to want to see as much as you can.